 To some degree, we're all products of our environment and experiences.
 Premarital counseling will ask you to dig deep and revisit previous impressions you've formed about marriage.
-"It is important to talk through your backgrounds because of transference, which is a term that means we transfer qualities and re-create dynamics from old relationships into new ones, and this is usually unconscious," says Toni Coleman, a psychotherapist and relationship coach.
+"It is important to talk through your backgrounds because of transference, which is a term that means we transfer qualities and re-create dynamics from old relationships into new ones, and this is usually unconscious," says Coleman.
 "Talking about them allows people to make more conscious, healthy choices, and relate in healthier ways."

 3. You'll come up with a plan for resolving conflicts.

 "If a couple cannot freely discuss any subject, no matter how personal or difficult, the marriage is going to be a struggle," Doares says.
-In marriage counseling, you'll work with a therapist to foster communication and conflict resolution skills you can carry with you long into your relationship.
+In marriage counseling, you'll work with a therapist to foster communication and conflict resolution skills you can carry with you.
 "Good communication skills aren't enough to keep a marriage healthy, but without them, the chance of success in any other area is diminished," Doares says.

 4. You'll get real about money.